 The VTS should be able to compile a traffic image, which is the basis for its capability to respond to traffic situations developing in its service area.
 The VTS traffic image allows the VTS operator to evaluate situations and make decisions accordingly.

 To respond to traffic situations developing in the VTS area and to decide upon appropriate actions the acquired data should be processed and evaluated.
 Conclusions from the evaluation need to be communicated to participating vessels by giving relevant information and in regard to the provided service type.

+A distinction should be made between the provision of navigational information, being a relay of information extracted from the VTS sensors and the traffic image, and the provision of navigational advice, where a professional opinion is included.

 Equipment capabilities